 We have issued certain stock based awards under the Synchrony Financial 2014 Long-Term Incentive Plan.
-A total of approximately 1 million and 2 million shares related to these awards were considered anti-dilutive and therefore were excluded from the computation of diluted earnings per share for the three months ended March 31, 2017 and 2016, respectively.
+A total of 4 million and 3 million shares for the three months ended September 30, 2017 and 2016, respectively, and 3 million shares for both the nine months ended September 30, 2017 and 2016, related to these awards, were considered anti-dilutive and therefore were excluded from the computation of diluted earnings per share.